getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

    match.
 4. The debug information available in these files.
 This can include `unwind`, `debug`, `symtab` and `sources`.
-5. Meta data like the size and time of upload.
+5. Metadata like the size and time of upload.

-If the same file is required by multiple projects, it needs to be re-uploaded.
+If multiple projects require the same file, it needs to be re-uploaded.
 Sentry does not access debug files stored in other projects to symbolicate crash reports.

 ## Reprocessing